tsusanto/gt/_posts/2025-01-31-fried-chicken-wings.md

 Follow the instructions on your fried chicken seasoning mix.
 I added extra cornstarch just before deep frying it.

-Don't overcrowed the pot.
+Don't overcrowd the pot.
 I did mine in 2 batches.

 Heat up enough oil to cover the wings, set it to 390F.
 I really love cooking on induction cooktop as you can easily set the temperature and set a timer too.